Bath Installation Cost

 Can I Install A Bath Myself?

 Fitting a bath is quite straightforward.
-If your new bath is just replacing an old bath and there are no pipes to move and no electrics involved, then there is no reason to not install the tub yourself.
+If your new bath is just replacing an old bath and there are no pipes to move and no electrics involved, then there is no reason not to install the tub yourself.
 Learning how to fit a bath does not take long.
 There may be a small amount of tiling involved, so it is a good opportunity to learn this skill if you are interested in doing so.

 The other advantage of using a bathroom installer is that they will often take away and dispose of your old tub for you.
 This can be a hassle and is often a cheaper way to get this sorted.